Pobega/pobega.github.io/content/posts/thinkpad-t495s-review.md

 <br />
 # Linux <i class="far fa-check-circle"></i>

+As for Linux on the T495s, my original plan was to run [Fedora Silverblue](https://silverblue.fedoraproject.org/) but F30 doesn't include the required [systemd patch for rdrand](https://github.com/systemd/systemd/issues/11810) meaning Silverblue cannot be installed until Fedora 31 is released.
+Fortunately I was able to install Fedora Workstation 30 using the [updated Fedora Desktop ReSpin](https://dl.fedoraproject.org/pub/alt/live-respins/) with no issues.

-* All supported hardware works out of the box on kernel 5.2
+All of my hardware seems to just work out of the box.
+I'm currently running `kernel 5.2.9` and `systemd 241 (v241-10.git511646b.fc30)` .
-* Fingerprint scanner still unsupported in Linux.
+Unfortunately the **validity fingerprint scanner is still unsupported in Linux**.
 The community is currently attempting to reverse engineer a driver, see the [Validity90 Github project](https://github.com/nmikhailov/Validity90)

-* amdgpu works out of the box with RADV for Vulkan
-* [systemd requires a patch for rdrand](https://github.com/systemd/systemd/issues/11810) which isn't in Fedora 30 meaning I cannot install Silverblue.
-Fedora Desktop ReSpin (with patched systemd and updated kernel) works fine.
-* Minimum of kernel 5.1 required.
-Previous kernels required boot arg workarounds.
-* Suspend/resume: the bluetooth blocks proper suspending, see **INSERT LINK** my other article for the current workaround.
+`amdgpu` works using the open source drivers which utilizes `RADV` for Vulkan, and the performance is fantastic.
+Gnome desktop compositing is very snappy on the Vega 8 in places where my old Intel HD would lag.
+Gaming is also pretty good for an integrated APU, though see the **'Gaming'** section towards the bottom for more information on that.

+Keep in mind that a **minimum of kernel 5.1** (or 5.0.9) is required as previous kernels required boot arguments to workaround some hard locks caused by the AMD CPU.

-* Touchpad well supported by libinput.
+The Synaptics touchpad is well supported by libinput and works with no configuration required.

+One negative thing is that **suspend seems to be blocked by the bluetooth adapter**.
+When you `systemctl suspend` the device it is woken back up, but the graphics are corrupt and the machine is unusable requiring a hard reboot.
+I've figured out a workaround using `udev` and `systemd`, see my [article on that fix](/posts/intel-9260-suspend/).

 <br />
 # Battery <i class="far fa-times-circle"></i>

-* 3-5 hours with TLP enabled
-* Depends heavily on load
+The T495s includes a **single internal 57 Wh battery** which is **non-removable**.

+Battery life is the one area where the T495s falters.
+Reported battery life of users running Windows (on [/r/thinkpad](https://reddit.com/r/thinkpad/)) seems to be in the realm of 5~9 hours, while on Linux it is more like **3-6 hours of battery life** with [TLP](https://linrunner.de/en/tlp/docs/tlp-linux-advanced-power-management.html) configured and enabled.

-* Idle draw is pretty high, with just Firefox open playing music and a terminal I get anywhere between 9.4W and 11.5W of power draw.
+Idle power draw seems pretty high, with just Firefox open playing music and a terminal the machine averages between **9.4W and 11.5W of power draw**
-* Web browsing uses a lot of battery
+-- for reference equivalent Intel hardware sits at roughly *5W to 9W of idle power draw*.

+Hopefully AMD's next iteration of Ryzen mobile will improve on this since it's one area where Intel truly, without argument, has them beat.

 <br />
 # Gaming <i class="far fa-check-circle"></i>

-* Works well for light gaming.
-Have been playing DotA Underlords, Hollow Knight, Oxenfree
+The Vega 8 works well for light gaming.
+I've been playing DotA Underlords, Hollow Knight, and Oxenfree all with no issues and solid framerates. amdgpu's Vulkan implementation is well maintained meaning Proton works well.
-* Vulkan works well meaning Proton works well.
-Getting roughly 200%-300% the framerate I got on Intel in Fallout: New Vegas.
+I'm currently getting roughly 200%-300% the framerate I got on Intel in Fallout: New Vegas, though it's still not perfect (but I think that's just the Build Engine in general.)

-* Performance in higher end games like DotA2 and Counter Strike still below what I expect, but playable.
+Performance in higher end games like DotA2 and Counter Strike is still below what I expected, but playable.
+DotA2 average about 45FPS outside of team fights.

-* [Upcoming changes to Mesa](https://www.phoronix.com/scan.php?page=news_item&px=Mesa-Radeon-Boost-No-vRAM-Type) in 19.3 may improve the APU's performance by 30% making more games playable
+[Upcoming changes to Mesa](https://www.phoronix.com/scan.php?page=news_item&px=Mesa-Radeon-Boost-No-vRAM-Type) in 19.3 may improve the APU's performance by 30%, when this hits primetime I'll do an updated benchmark of the APU.
-* Insert some basic Vulkan benchmarks.

 ### Benchmarks